 They will try to resolve your problem within 2 working days before it can be escalated as a formal complaint further to their internal complaints team.

 If you’re with TSB, then you have a right to switch and complain.
-Check out this guide which may help.

 Naomi knows the burden of living on very little and became debt free by learning from past mistakes and following her own money saving tips and tricks.